reviewboard/reviewboard/docs/manual/admin/integrations/discord.rst

    .. image:: images/add-integration.png

 2. Give the configuration a descriptive name.
-This can be anything at all, and just helps identify this configuration.
+This can be anything you choose, and is only important if you plan to have multiple configurations.

 3. Select the conditions under which Review Board will send notifications to Discord under this configuration.
 If you have a small Review Board